devblackops/watchmen/docs/functions/Help-FromSource.md

 ## PARAMETERS

 ### -Source
-The PowerShell reposotiry name to search for the module in.
+The PowerShell repository name to search for the module in.

 ```yaml
 Type: String